 Next, here is a single-page view that shows all the data that bubbles up from these linkages to assemble a single-page picture.
 This type of view is typically used by a Risk Owner to understand how the risk may change over time and to clearly see all of the inputs and outputs.

 I chose to focus on risk in this example, but this capability exists at every data layer: Objectives, Risks, Controls, Business Units, Issues, or Action Items”¦

 No matter where you want to focus, it’s essential that your Integrated GRC product has these three things:

 This last point is especially important — when you collaborate, the objective is not to blend all of the various GRC teams together into one homogenous unit.
 Instead, you need to support everyone’s individual mandates and objectives with high-quality data.
-Amanda Ono, our VP of Customer Experience, often says: “The goal is to have consistency, not uniformity.”
+Amanda Ono, our former VP of Customer Experience (and current CHRO), often says: “The goal is to have consistency, not uniformity.”

 READ: How Resolver’s ERM software helped Sterling Bank and Trust improve communication, reduce risk silos & increase issue identification